-Internships COUN 785 and 786 (or COUN 787) involve supervised professional experiences in settings appropriate to the student's vocational objectives.
+Internships COUN 785 and 786 involve supervised professional experiences in settings appropriate to the student's vocational objectives.
 The internships will provide practical work in the student's area of specialization.
 Internships include 600 hours of field experience.
 Students must complete a minimum of 240 hours of direct services with clients.
 Each week, students receive one hour of individual supervision from their site supervisors and one and one-half hours group supervision from their university supervisors during seminar.
+Students in all field experience placements are required to create program-appropriate audio recordings and/or participate in live supervision of their interactions with clients for review by their University Supervisor

-Double major (Mental Health Counseling - Clinical and Mental Health Counseling - Rehabilitation)

-Regulations on pursuing double majors are presented elsewhere in the catalog and must be followed.
+Double major (Mental Health Counseling - Clinical and Mental Health Counseling - Rehabilitation) Regulations on pursuing double majors are presented elsewhere in the catalog and must be followed.
 The student will be required to complete requirements of both programs.
-The programs require the following unique 18 credit hour requirements:
+The programs require the following unique (minimum 18 credit hour requirements):

-Mental Health Counseling - Clinical: COUN 707, 758, 759, 763, 785 (3) +786 (3) or 787 (6) specific to the Clinical concentration
+Mental Health Counseling - Clinical: COUN 707, 758, 759, 760, 763, 766, 784, 785, 786

-Mental Health Counseling - Rehabilitation:
+Mental Health Counseling - Rehabilitation: COUN 708, 709, 710, 731, 743, 764, 775, 784, 785, 786

-COUN 708, 738, 743, 764, 775, 785 (3) +786 (3) or 787 (6) specific to the Rehabilitation concentration